Configuration

 batch=-1

-to automatically adjust batch size for approximately 60% CUDA memory utilization. - Auto Mode with Utilization Fraction: Set a fraction value (e.g.,
+for automatic adjustment to approximately 60% CUDA memory utilization. - Auto Mode with Utilization Fraction: Set a fraction (e.g.,

 batch=0.70

-) to adjust batch size based on the specified fraction of GPU memory usage.
+) to adjust based on a specified GPU memory usage.

 Predict Settings